heygrady/react-redux-notes/react-redux-starter-kit-todos.md

   })
   ```

 3. We need to [name our Webpack chunk](https://github.com/webpack/webpack/tree/master/examples/named-chunks).
 Webpack supports [code-splitting](https://webpack.github.io/docs/code-splitting.html) through a specialty `require.ensure()` function.
 If you've been reading about Node then you've probably heard about using the `require()` function for [loading modules](https://nodejs.org/api/modules.html).
 If you've been reading about ES6 then you probably know you should *usually* [use `import` instead of `require`](http://stackoverflow.com/questions/31354559/using-node-js-require-vs-es6-import-export).
 The `require.ensure()` function is particular to Webpack, not Node, and solves a specific use-case for lazy-loading parts of your app for performance reasons.
 If it bothers you that we're [using `require` instead of `import`](https://webpack.github.io/docs/code-splitting.html#es6-modules) that's a good instinct but in this case `require.ensure()` is the only way to do what we need.
+Here's where this [code-splitting idea came from](https://github.com/reactjs/redux/issues/37).

   ```js
   // ...